madhuv-sharma/AssignPy/README.md

 ### Future Project Extension
 - Ability to enter a rubriks from the GUI itself
 - Making the GUI easier to navigate
-- Integrating MySQL to have a database with all the information (Students,Reviewer,Passwords,etc.)
+- Integrating MySQL to have a database with all the information (Students, Reviewers, Passwords etc.)
+- Improvising the Match Percentage Algorithm by Scraping Websites and Training a model based on it.

 ___